srevn/kqexec/README.md

 6. **Sync files or folders**: Keep mirror of documents in multiple locations with rsync
 7. **Git workflow automation**: Use `batch_timeout` to handle git operations (clone, merge, checkout) that create many files rapidly
 8. **Build system integration**: Use `processing_delay` for individual file changes and `batch_timeout` for bulk operations
+9. **Runtime watch management**: Enable/disable watches based on system load or maintenance windows using the control interface

 ## Running as a Service